SoftwareAG/opcua_deviceprotocol/README.md

-# PLEASE REPLACE THE PART BELOW WITH YOUR OWN CONTENT !!!

----

-# Template for Cumulocity IoT OS Repos

-This is a template repo for Cumulocity-IoT related open-source repos at SoftwareAG Organization.
-It contains basic guidelines for
- - Naming the Repo
- - FOSS Licensing
- - Topics
- - README.md structure
- - GitHub Setting

-## How to use this template

-Click here [Use this template](https://github.com/SoftwareAG/cumulocity-iot-template/generate) to create a new repo based on this template.

-## Naming the Repo

-* Use lower case names.
-Combine words with a "-".
-Avoid using camelCase or other separators.
-* Follow the pattern: **[productname]-[reponame]-[productfeature]**.
-* Examples for good repo names: "cumulocity-kpi-trend-widget", "cumulocity-hono-microservice"
-* Examples for bad repo names: "C8YPythonAgent", "EPLApps_Samples"

-Please make sure that you add a meaningful description to your repo.

-## FOSS Licensing & Copyright

 ### License
 We strongly suggest that you use the [Apache 2.0 License](https://www.apache.org/licenses/LICENSE-2.0).
 If you use this repo as a template the license will be automatically applied to your repo.